saartochner-lumigo/aws-buddy/README.md

 6. That's it!! you are all set.
 7. now every LAMBDA/ DYNAMODB TABLE/ S3 bucket you visit will be remembered and you can navigate to it using CMD + K

+## We encourage everyone to modify, prettify, upgradify and just generally give this project the love it deserves